awjh-ibm/chaincode-contract-tutorials/simple-asset.md

 ### Adding functions to manage our asset
 Functions that are to be exported to our chaincode must act against a struct embedding contractapi.Contract and must be made public.
 They also must fit a specific format, they may take in zero or more arguments and return zero, one or two values.
 The arguments taken in can be any of the following:
 - *contractapi.TransactionContext (or a custom TransactionContext extending this)
+- basic Go types:
 	- string
+	- bool
+	- int (including int8, int16, int32 and int64)
+	- uint (including uint8, uint16, uint32 and uint64)
+	- float32
-- []string
+	- float64

-Any number of string parameters may be taken in however only zero or one parameter may be of each of the types TransactionContext and []string.
+Only zero or one parameter may be of each of the type TransactionContext.
 There is also the limitation that if a parameter of type TransactionContext is taken in then it must be the first parameter in the definition.
-If a parameter of type []string is taken in this must be the last listed parameter in the definition.
+Any number of the other types may be taken.
+They may also take aliases for the above such as byte or rune.
+An array of slice of the basic Go types may also be taken.

 Functions can be defined to return zero, one or two values.
 These can be of types:
 - string
+- bool
+- int (including int8, int16, int32 and int64)
+- uint (including uint8, uint16, uint32 and uint64)
+- float32
+- float64
 - error

-At most one string and one error can be returned.
-If no error is returned the value of the string will be returned to the chaincode interaction request.
+At most one non-error type and one error can be returned.
+If no error is returned or the error value is nil the value of the other type will be returned to the chaincode interaction request.
+If nothing is returned then a blank string is returned.
+An array or slice of the non-error types may also be returned.
+These will be converted to a JSON format.

 #### Create
 The first function we will write will be a create function for the asset.
 The function will take in an ID for the asset and initialise it in the world state: